DEVELOPMENT TECHNICIAN I/II

 - Demonstrate an awareness and appreciation of the cultural diversity of the community.

-- Up to four years experience in engineering, planning permits, land use, or building and construction regulations may be substituted for the educational requirements on a year-for- year basis;
+- Up to four years experience in building and construction regulations or land use may be substituted for the educational requirements on a year-for- year basis;

 After one year of successfully completing progressively responsible work, an employee at the I level may be considered for advancement to the II level.